 Iran itself has two arbitration centres, the Teheran Regional Arbitration Centre (TRAC) and the Arbitration Centre of the Iran Chamber of Commerce (ACIC).
 The Teheran Regional Arbitration Centre was set up in 1997 with TRAC Rules being based on the UNCITRAL arbitration rules.
 The ACIC was established later, in 2002, and its arbitration rules are largely based on the LICA rules.

 Iran is a party to the New York Convention with reservations.
 One, under principle 139 of Iranian Constitutional law, concerns the case where one of the parties is of non-Iranian nationality.
 In such circumstances, the submission of arbitration disputes concerning public and governmental properties requires the approval of the Council of Ministers and of the Consultative Assembly.
 In the case of important disputes with foreign elements, the approval of the Iranian parliament may also be required.

-With respect to investment arbitrations, Iran has ratified 52 BIT’s to date, and 14 ratifications remain pending.
+With respect to investment arbitrations, Iran has reportedly ratified 52 BIT’s to date, while 14 ratifications remain pending.
 While Iran also has a national law on foreign investments, the Foreign Investment Promotion and Protection Act (FIPPA) which provides important substantive protections for investors, the only dispute settlement mechanism provided for by the FIPPA is before Iranian courts rather than before arbitral tribunals.
 In 2014, Iran won its first investor-State arbitration, which concerned an UNCITRAL arbitration brought by the Turkish mobile phone company Turkcell concerning the attribution of GSM licenses.